 Power Delivery and Efficiency

-We recommend matching the power ratings of your EV charger and the correct circuit breaker amperage, a higher power rating of the EV charger and a higher amperage circuit breaker determined your EV charging speeds.
+We recommend matching the power ratings of your EV charger and the correct circuit breaker amperage, a higher power rating of the EV charger, and a higher amperage circuit breaker to determine your EV charging speeds.
 Let’s visualize this with a bar chart:

 We matched the circuit breaker amps with the corresponding power ratings of the EV charger as shown in the table below: